What marketing philosophy to follow to achieve the desired goals, and create an extraordinary product concept?

 The design team can make initial sketches and a product prototype based on the product specification.

 Product sketching is essential because it allows all initial ideas to be formed and aligned.
-When sketching, we often refer to the “problem statement” and “user journey map” based on which we define the scope of work.
+When sketching, we often refer to the “problem statement” and “user journey map” based on defining the scope of work.
 Having design principles helps determine what we want the product to become and what we don’t want the product to evolve.

 When we have a product sketch, designers use tools to design and build a clickable prototype, such as Figma, Sketch, Invision, or Adobe XD.
 The finished product prototype helps visualize and display the functioning of the product.
 We can test the prototype before implementing the design and eliminate potential errors before production.

 When you have a working prototype, you can do accurate market testing.
 Go back to users who helped you define product requirements.
-Allow them to use your product and observe how each test user uses the product.
+Allow them to use your product and observe how each test user uses it.

-Testing your prototype will reveal some design flaws that you’ll need to fix.
+Testing your prototype will reveal some design flaws you’ll need to fix.

 5. Develop a marketing plan